-Miyajima’s chinkasai is an impressive fire appeasing festival held on New Year’s Eve.
+Miyajima’s chinkasai is an impressive fire prevention festival held on New Year’s Eve.

-During the calm before the storm, however, just after dark on New Year’s Eve, the chinkasai fire festival takes place in the relatively a small space near Itsukushima Shrine between the stone torii gate and the main entrance to the shrine.
+Before the crowds arrive, however, just after dark on New Year’s Eve, the chinkasai fire festival takes place in the relatively a small space near Itsukushima Shrine between the stone torii gate, at the end of the Omotesando shopping street, and the main entrance to the shrine.
+It is quite the spectacle and well worth braving the cold for.

-Groups of men parade past each other large blazing torches half a meter in diameter and several meters long chanting, “taimatsu yoi yoi, taimatsu yoi yoi” out to the Otorii shrine gate and along the coastal path, at times spinning them, at times standing them erect.
-Kids carry smaller torches.
 It is quite a sight and a great photo opportunity.
-Keep your wits about you, however, or you might find you get bopped on the back of the head with a giant gyrating flaming tree trunk.
+Keep your wits about you, however, or you might find you get bopped on the back of the head with a giant, gyrating, flaming tree trunk!

 The Chinkasai Fire Festival is held annually on New Year’s Eve at around 18:00.
 Click here for more details.